 Fraud is defined as ‘an intentional deception made for personal gain or to damage another individual’.

-Fraudulent wills are rare.
-It is difficult to prove will fraud as it requires a high degree of probability.
-Quite often people find an alternative route to challenge a will where fraud is suspected, such as lack of knowledge or approval.
+Fraudulent wills are quite rare.
+It can be difficult to prove will fraud as it requires very persuasive evidence.
+People often find an alternative route to challenge a will where will fraud is suspected, such as lack of knowledge or approval.

 Will fraud is a very serious allegation and should not be made lightly.

 Will fraud can arise where: